e10e3/rentmanager/README.rst

 Rent Manager
 #############

-A study program to explore making web applications using Java by creating a rent-tracking software for a mock rental agency.
+A study program to explore making web applications using Java by creating a rental-tracking software for a mock rental agency.

 Use